-A. Programming the CLEARRAY® UV Bulb Timer
+A. Programming the CLEARRAY UV Bulb Timer

 The CLEARRAY UV bulb has a life expectancy of 1 year.
 A timer activates when power is applied and begins a countdown starting at 365 days.
-Once the timer expires, an error message will appear on the display, the UV bulb must be replaced and the timer needs to be reset.
-65 (Figure 12.6c) to enter the Programming Menu.
-Tap CLEARRAY Note:
+Once the timer expires, an error message will appear on the display (page 71), the UV bulb must be replaced and the timer needs to be reset.

+Note:

-- The days are stored in memory if the power is interrupted. - The CLEARRAY UV timer counts down by days not usage. . - From the "Water Care" Menu you can to set 1. the CLEARRAY UV bulb timer, Figure 12.6c. - 2 Tap ∇ or \triangle to change the days in 10-day increments.
+- The days are stored in memory if the power is interrupted. - The CLEARRAY UV timer counts down by days not usage.

+- From the "Water Care" Menu you can to set - the CLEARRAY UV bulb timer, Figure 12.7c.
+Tap and scroll the days timer (365) to change the 2. days in 10-day increments.
 The range is from OFF to 365 days.

-It is not recommended that this feature be turned OFF.
+Note: It is not recommended that this feature be turned OFF.
 In order to continually have the CLEARRAY system effectively preform its function, it should be program as instructed.